ibexa/documentation-user/docs/persona_paths/author_content.md

 ---
-description: Add and modify various Content items, such as pages, articles, forms, or media.
+description: Add and modify various content items, such as pages, articles, forms, or media.
 ---

 # Author content

-In [[= product_name =]] you store content data in Content items.
-Learn to add and modify various Content items, so that you can then show them to the audience.
+In [[= product_name =]] you store content data in content items.
+Learn to add and modify various content items, so that you can then show them to the audience.

 [[= cards([
     "content_management/content_items",